P.O. Box 125

 About the Contributors

-Paul Anastasio is Fiddler Magazine’s Review Editor as well as the author of the “On Improvisation” column and other articles.
+Paul Anastasio is the author of the “On Improvisation” column and other articles and reviews.
+He was also Fiddler Magazine’s Review Editor for many years.
 A former student of Joe Venuti, he is a veteran of the bands of Merle lHaggard, Asleep at the Wheel, Larry Gatlin, and Loretta Lynn.
-For information on opportunities to study with Paul, and his “Swing Cat” recording company and “The Impressionist” chin rest, visit his website at www.SwingCatEnterprises.com
+For information on opportunities to study with Paul, and his “Swing Cat” recording company and “The Impressionist” chin rest, email him at firstname.lastname@example.org.

-Peter Anick, contributor of feature articles and occasional “Folk Routes” columns, is co-author of Mel Bay’s Old Time Fiddling Across America.
+Peter Anick is co-author of Mel Bay’s Old Time Fiddling Across America.
 He plays fiddle with the Massachusetts bluegrass band Wide Open Spaces (www.wideospaces.com).

 Mark Armstrong, a cartoonist and illustrator, is the creator of the "Fiddle-toon" cartoon in each issue.
 For more information on Mark's work, please see http://markarmstrongillustration.com.